-An amazing japanese breakfast with multiple elements will be delivered to your room in the morning.
+An excellent Japanese breakfast with multiple elements will be delivered to your room in the morning.
 But you may struggle to leave your bed!
 The mattresses at the Junei Hotel are manufactured by Serta and the linen is made by Kyoto Nishikawa.
 A perfect Japanese boutique hotel!

-With only 12 rooms, this villa in Rakuchu, Kyoto is a mix of tradition and innovation and has a “hideaway” feel to it.
+With only 12 rooms, this villa in Rakuchu, Kyoto combines tradition and innovation with a “hideaway” feel.
 Each room at Villa Sanjo Muromachi has Kyo-Tara paper art boards with traditional patterns.

 The Japanese currency is the Yen.
-Whilst many places accept credit and debit cards, cash is still the most common method of payment.
+Whilst many places accept credit and debit cards, cash is still the most common payment method.
 Many smaller restaurants, taxis, and shops will only accept cash.
-Do make sure you have some cash with you on this 2 Day Itinerary Kyoto.
+Make sure you have some cash on this 2 Day Itinerary Kyoto.

-Like Osaka, the capital city provides moderate weather all year round, but I would recommend visiting Kyoto during the springtime (March to May) or fall (October to November).
+Like Osaka, the capital city provides moderate weather all year round, but I recommend doing your 2 day Kyoto itinerary during the springtime (March to May) or fall (October to November).

 In spring, everything starts to bloom, including the famous cherry blossoms (Sakura).
-The whole city turns pink and is a remarkable experience.
+The whole city turns pink and it is a remarkable experience.
 Head to the parks and join the masses who picnic and take selfies under the incredible Sakura.
-Keep in mind, this is also the most touristy season, and prices may spike too.
+Remember, this is also the most touristy season, and prices may spike too.

 Autumn is another picturesque season to visit Kyoto.
-The climate is mild, and the city is filled with colourful foliage from the shed of maple trees.
-Again, because of this photogenic beauty, autumn attracts many tourists, but not quite as many as during the Sakura season.
-This is one of my favourite times for a 2 day Itinerary Kyoto.
+The climate is mild, and the city is filled with colorful foliage from the shed of maple trees.
+Again, because of this photogenic beauty, autumn attracts many tourists, but not as many as during the Sakura season.
+This is one of my favorite times for a 2 day Itinerary Kyoto.

 If You Have 3 Days In Kyoto – Explore More

-If you decide to extend and make your stay a Kyoto 3 day itinerary, whether you’re travelling solo or with a group, I highly suggest seeing the Kyoto Station, Kyoto Tower, and the Imperial Palace Park.
+Suppose you decide to extend and make your stay a Kyoto 3-day itinerary.
+In that case, whether you’re travelling solo or with a group, I highly suggest seeing the Kyoto Station, Kyoto Tower, and the Imperial Palace Park.

-While you might not be able to see all of the magical surrounds in this beautiful city, this 2-day itinerary consists of the very best Kyoto has to offer.
+While you might not be able to see all of the magical surroundings in this beautiful city, this 2-day itinerary consists of the very best Kyoto has to offer.